ftao1/pi_imager/README.md

 cd pi_imager
 sudo ./pi_imager.sh
 ```
+The script is interactive and will prompt for values for user, password, Wi-Fi SSID, Wi-Fi password.
+It will also
+enable SSH, and the console for boards that have the GPIO.
+Once the info has been gathered, the config file is
+saved to the boot partition.
+Upon first time boot, the script will attempt to get the IP of the Pi to make it
+easy to ssh to.

 ## Pi First Boot Customisations changes for Bookworm
 In the past versions of Pi OS, the way to customise the image on first boot was to add various files to the boot